Fernwood’s history is in the land, the lake, and the structures around camp but mostly it is found in the people who have lived here. – Macky King

 Beginning at Fernwood as a 3rd grader, Ellyn Black has spent almost every summer of her life at Fernwood.
 After 7 years as a camper, she became a staff member in 1997 and held various positions ranging from activity instructor to Program Director until becoming a Director of camp in 2001.
 Ellyn was a collegiate athlete at the University of Rochester and later earned a Masters degree in General and Special Education at Bank Street College of Education.
 Now married and the mother of 3 young children, Ellyn brings a homegrown perspective to her job having grown up in the bunks as a Fernwood girl herself.

-In 2018, with the continuity of almost 100 years of Fernwood tradition in mind, the next chapter in Fernwood’s rich history began with the sale of Fernwood and transfer of ownership from Fritz and Christine Seving to Ellyn Black.
+In 2018, with the continuity of over 100 years of Fernwood tradition in mind, the next chapter in Fernwood’s rich history began with the sale of Fernwood and transfer of ownership from Fritz and Christine Seving to Ellyn Black.
 All three are excited to continue leading camp into the future, together in their roles as the Directors.